TinuSany/kraken-websocket-api-automation/README.md

 Dockerfile
 -----------
 Docker file is available in the parent folder with ENTRYPOINT as mvn test verify.
+Once the execution is completed copy the target folder to your local for logs and reports.
+Below are the sample commands

+docker ps -l -q (take the container id and substitute in the following command) docker cp <container id>:/home/kraken/target/ target

+_**Note**_ : Useful docker commands
+Build Docker Image : docker build -t <name>:<version> .
+Run Docker Image : docker run <name>:<version>